DennisGross/COOL-MC/README.md

 Frozen Lake is a commonly used OpenAI Gym benchmark, where the agent has to reach the goal (frisbee) on a frozen lake.
 The movement direction of the agent is uncertain and only depends in $33.33\%$ of the cases on the chosen direction.
 In $66.66\%$ of the cases, the movement is noisy.

-To demonstrate our tool, we are going to train a RL policy for the OpenAI Gym Frozen Lake environment, verify it, and retrain it in the PRISM environment.
+To demonstrate our tool, we will train an RL policy for the OpenAI Gym Frozen Lake environment, verify it, and retrain it in the PRISM environment.
 The following command trains the RL policy in the OpenAI Gym FrozenLake-v0 environment.

 `python cool_mc.py --task=openai_training --project_name="Frozen Lake Example" --env=FrozenLake-v0 --rl_algorithm=dqn_agent`